A duality for Moore groups: The space of coefficients and SIN-groups

 The second statement is proved exactly as in general theory (e.g. \cite[27.26]{HR}). \epr

 Our aim is the commutative duality diagram \eqref{quadrat-intro}, and for this we need that $\K(G)^\Diamond=C(G)$.
-To have this equality, it is necessary that $\K(G)$ separates points of $G$.
-Probably it is also sufficient, but instead of studying this question we restrict ourselves to a slightly narrower class of SIN-groups and prove the duality theorem for it.
+To have this equality, it is necessary (but not sufficient) that $\K(G)$ separates points of $G$.
+A convenient class of groups where this is true is the class of SIN-groups.

-SIN-groups are the groups with a basis of invariant neighborhoods of identity, i.e. such neighbourhoods $U$ that $g\,Ug^{-1}=U$ for all $g\in G$.
+These are groups with a basis of invariant neighborhoods of identity, i.e. such neighbourhoods $U$ that $g\,Ug^{-1}=U$ for all $g\in G$.
 These groups were introduced and studied in detail by Grosser and Moskowitz \cite{gros-mosk}.

 The class of SIN-groups includes all Abelian, compact and discrete groups.
-There is an equivalent definition: a group is [SIN] if and only if its left and right uniform structures are equivalent.
+There is an equivalent definition: a locally compact group is a SIN-group if and only if its left and right uniform structures are equivalent.
 In particular, such groups are always unimodular.
 For connected groups, this class coincides with that of MAP-groups (maximally almost periodic, or groups on which finite-dimensional unitary representations separate points) and Z-groups (such that the quotient group over the center is compact).
 Moreover, a connected SIN-group is a direct product of $\R^n$ by a compact group.
-In general, there is a complete structure theorem for SIN-groups \cite{gros-mosk}: a group $G$ is [SIN] if and only if it is an extension \beq 1\to N = V\times K\to G\to D\to 1, \eeq where $D$ is discrete, $V\times K$ is a direct product, $V\simeq \R^n$, $K$ is compact, and both $K$, $V$ are normal in $G$.
+In general, there is a complete structure theorem for SIN-groups \cite{gros-mosk}: a group $G$ is a SIN-group if and only if it is an extension \beq 1\to N = V\times K\to G\to D\to 1, \eeq where $D$ is discrete, $V\times K$ is a direct product, $V\simeq \R^n$, $K$ is compact, and both $K$, $V$ are normal in $G$.
 We will use these notations further.

+In section \ref{section_SIN}, we prove a duality theorem for Moore groups.
+These are groups whose all irreducible continuous unitary representations are finite-dimensional.
+Since the class of Moore groups is closed under passing to the quotients \cite[Vol.~II, p.~1452]{palmer}, $D$ in \eqref{SIN-extension} is a Moore group too.
+It is known that every discrete Moore group is a finite extension of an abelian group \cite[Theorem 12.4.26 and p.~1397]{palmer}.

-This decomposition facilitates the use of Mackey's construction of induced representations \cite{mackey}.
+The decomposition \eqref{SIN-extension} allows to use the Mackey's construction of induced representations \cite{mackey}.
 Mackey's machinery requires the group to be separable, but when inducing from an open subgroup, this is no longer needed.
 Let $\pi$ be a unitary representation of $N$ in a Hilbert space $H$.
-There are then two realization of the induced representation $T$.
+There are then two realizations of the induced representation $T$.
 The first one acts on the space $L_2(G,H)$ of square-summable $H$-valued functions such that $f(\xi g) = \pi(\xi) f(g)$ for all $\xi\in N$, $g\in G$.
 The action is given by $T_g f(h) = f(hg)$.

 In the second realization, $T$ acts on $L_2(D,H)$.
 We fix any map $s: D\to G$ such that $Ns(x) = x$, then $T$ acts as \beq (T_g f)(x) = \pi(s_x g s_{xg}^{-1}) f(xg). \eeq

 \blm If a unitary representation $\pi$ of\/ $N$ is norm continuous, then the induced representation $T$ of\/ $G$ is also norm continuous. \elm \bpr For proof, we use the realization \eqref{induced_rep_formula} of $T$ on $L_2(D,H)$.
 Take $\e>0$.
 By assumption there is a neighborhood of identity $U$ in $N$, such that $\|\pi(g)-1_H\|<\e$ when $g\in U$.
 Since $N$ is open, $U$ is at the same time a neighborhood of identity in $G$.
 Since $G$ is a SIN-group, there exists another neighborhood of identity $W$ such that $gWg^{-1}\subset W\subset U$ for all $g\in G$.
 Take now $f\in L_2(D,H)$: